 Controlling water levels

-The Little Long Dam Safety Project will increase the discharge capacity at the existing eight-gate Adam Creek spillway structure located on the Little Long Reservoir in Northeastern Ontario.
-Located about 90 km north of Kapuskasing, the project will add four new sluice gates and make other reliability improvements.
+The Little Long Dam Safety Project has increased the discharge capacity at the Adam Creek spillway structure, located on the Little Long Reservoir in Northern Ontario.
+Four new sluice gates were added, as well as other reliability improvements made.

 A sluice gate works like a sliding barrier that dam operators use to control water levels and flow rates in rivers.

-The project will ensure extreme floodwater can safely bypass OPG’s four Lower Mattagami River stations (Little Long, Smoky Falls, Harmon and Kipling generating stations) in the event of large-scale flooding in the area.
-It also helps OPG comply with updated requirements established by the Province of Ontario.
+The project ensures that extreme floodwater can safely bypass OPG’s four Lower Mattagami River stations (Little Long, Smoky Falls, Harmon, and Kipling generating stations) in the event of large-scale flooding in the area.
+This also ensures that OPG is in compliance with updated requirements established by the Province of Ontario.

 Number of Pages: 2